xyh-123/DeepInterAware/README.md

 python baselines/baseline_main.py ----config=configs/baseline.yml --dataset SAbDab
 ```

-+ The performances of our method and these baselines on the SAbDab dataset and  AVIDa-hIL6 dataset are demonstrated in Table 1 in the manuscript.
++ The performances of our method and these baselines on the SAbDab dataset and  CoV-AbDab dataset are demonstrated in Table 1 in our paper.

 ### Ag-Ab Neutralization Prediction